music dictionary : As - As

 ASCM, A.S.C.M.abbreviation of 'Associate of the State Conservatorium of Music (NSW)'

-Asco(Spanish m.) disgust
+Asco(Spanish m.) disgust, repugnance

-ascoltare(Italian) listen, listen to
+ascoltare(Italian) to listen, to listen to

 Ascoltatore (m.), Ascoltatrice (f.)(Italian) listener